MilosRasic98/OpenCardiographySignalMeasuringDevice/README.md

 For things like the BOM and the implemented commands, please check this Google Sheet which is updated as soon as something new is added: https://docs.google.com/spreadsheets/d/1H5B5Kw3XJPlpduM7bu2WPejcbya2c3x0Nj9kcexb-uc/edit?usp=sharing

+You can take a look at the CAD models and download them from Printables as well:
+1. Main Device:
+2. PPG Clamp:

 ![finishedproject](https://github.com/user-attachments/assets/3d7f81b8-b60e-4c6c-960e-c398776fe47c)

 ![ThePerfectScreenshot](https://github.com/user-attachments/assets/368944a1-6a58-4c0e-9c11-c1480826d5d4)